+35725368683

 • Absent yourself from Cyprus for two years.

-In either case, you lose the permanent residence right.
+In either case, you lose the right to permanent residence.

 Visit to Cyprus